phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 1. Plug the PoE injector into an outlet, or power strip.
 2. Connect the `POE` port of the injector to the AP Mesh Unit with an ethernet cable.
 You should see a white light turn on.

+!!! info ""

-_The light will be blue if the device is already adopted.
-Don't worry, we'll factory reset the device next._
+    The light will be blue if the device has an existing configuration.
+Don't worry, we'll factory reset the device next.

 ### Factory reset